mintplugins/mp-stacks/readme.txt

 == Changelog ==

+= 1.0.5.7 = November 14, 2016
+* Fix: $act_as_login was not defined if a Stack was removed from the page in the mp_stack function.

 = 1.0.5.6 = November 3, 2016
 * Make sure $mp_stacks_on_page['css_complete'] is array before using it as one.